smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 -----------------------------------------------------
 #### Multiple Branches

-These types of SQL statements I like to refer to as brach joins.
+These types of SQL statements I like to refer to as branch joins.
 First let's take a look at the SQL statement.

 ```sql
 SELECT  t.TransactionDate,